Project Proposal Guidelines for 2025-2026 Project Teams

 When completing a proposal, faculty may choose to take advantage of the following opportunities.
 Please note that applying for these opportunities will not increase your project budget, but rather may increase the likelihood that your project will be selected by allowing us to leverage funds designated for a specific purpose.

-• Ethics: Funds are available to support projects that address ethical issues, broadly conceived, with a preference for projects that focus on the climate crisis; racial equity; inequities in health and wealth; civil discourse and democracy; global migration and refugees; and urbanization and the urban/rural divide.
+• Ethical inquiry: Funds are available to support projects that incorporate an in-depth exploration of ethical issues, with a preference for interdisciplinary projects that incorporate the humanities.
 If you are interested in discussing ideas for potential projects, please contact David Toole.
-Faculty who wish to propose projects under this rubric should apply through any theme or Bass Connections Open and check the Ethics option.
+Faculty who wish to propose projects under this rubric should indicate that their project is connected to ethical inquiry on the first section of the proposal form.

-• Arts & Humanities: Funds are available to support projects in any area of research related to the arts and the humanities.
-Teams that include external artists might also consider applying for the Visiting Artist Program.
-In addition, the Digital Humanities Initiative at the John Hope Franklin Humanities Institute is looking to support projects with a substantial digital or computational humanities dimension.
-If you are interested in discussing ideas for potential humanities projects, please contact Christina Chia or Victoria Szabo.
-Faculty who wish to propose projects under this rubric should apply through any theme or Bass Connections Open and check the Arts/Humanities option.
+• Arts & Humanities: Funds are available to support projects in any area of research related to arts and the humanities.
+If you are interested in discussing ideas for potential humanities projects, please contact Christina Chia.
+Faculty who wish to propose projects under this rubric should indicate that their project is connected to arts/humanities on the first section of the proposal form.

 Proposal Elements